 Prior to joining Phreesia, David worked in academia as a researcher and instructor in the fields of biotechnology, mathematics and philosophy.
 David holds a BS in mathematics from the University of Alberta.
 He also earned a master’s degree and was a PhD candidate in mathematics and logic at the City University of New York.

-Danielle leads Phreesia’s Client Experience and Content Strategy teams for the company’s Life Sciences department.
+Danielle leads Phreesia’s Client Experience team for the company’s Life Sciences department.
 She is responsible for helping Life Sciences clients, including pharmaceutical companies and media agencies, reach their ideal patient audiences through targeted digital engagement campaigns.

 Prior to joining Phreesia, Danielle spent more than a decade working in account management for such organizations as CDM, DDB Health and Publicis LifeBrands Medicus, where she focused on strategic marketing campaigns for launching and managing the life cycles of high-science therapies.
 Danielle earned a BA in marketing from James Madison University.

 Gal Nevo leads the Data Science, Analytics & Insights and Research teams for Phreesia’s Life Sciences department.

 Prior to joining Phreesia, Gal was a product manager at Verint Systems, a leading cyber security and communication company, where she led the strategy and development of the company’s intelligence investigation system.
 She also served in the IDF as a Senior Intelligence Analyst in Unit 8200.
 Gal holds an MBA from Harvard Business School and an LLB in law and BA in business administration from the Interdisciplinary Center, Herzliya, Israel.
 Gal is a certified member of the Israeli Bar.